-(n) The commissioner of the department of health and human services, or designee.

-1 (o) A member of the senate, appointed by the president of the senate.
-2 (p) Two members of the house of representatives, appointed by the speaker of the house 3 of representatives.
-4 II.
-The council shall: 5 (a) Make recommendations to the office relating to the design, implementation and 6 maintenance of the program, including recommendations relating to: 7 (1) Rules.
-8 (2) Legislation.
-9 (3) Sources of funding, including grant funds and other sources of federal, private, 10 or state funds; 11 (b) Review the program's annual report and make recommendations to the office 12 regarding the operation of the program.
-13 (c) Provide ongoing advice and consultation on the implementation and operation of the 14 program, including recommendations relating to: 15 (1) Changes in the program to reflect advances in technology and best practices.
-16 (2) Changes to statutory requirements.
-17 (3) The design and implementation of an ongoing evaluation component of the 18 program.
-19 (d) Advise the executive director regarding the implementation of this subdivision.
-20 (e) Adopt rules necessary for the operation of the council.
-21 (f) Develop a mission statement for the program and strategic goals for its 22 implementation, develop metrics to measure the program's efficient operation, review the 23 performance of the program against the metrics, and make recommendations to the program and 24 ensure they are incorporated.
-25 III.
+1 (i) A community pharmacist appointed jointly by the New Hampshire Pharmacists 2 Association, the New Hampshire Independent Pharmacy Association, and the New Hampshire 3 Association of Chain Drug Stores.
+4 (j) Two public members appointed by the governor's commission on alcohol and drug 5 abuse prevention, treatment, and recovery, one of whom may be a member of the commission.
+6 (k) A hospital administrator appointed by the New Hampshire Hospital Association.
+7 (l) A nurse practitioner appointed by the New Hampshire Nurse Practitioner 8 Association.
+9 (m) The attorney general, or designee.
+10 (n) The commissioner of the department of health and human services, or designee.
+11 (o) A member of the senate, appointed by the president of the senate.
+12 (p) Two members of the house of representatives, appointed by the speaker of the house 13 of representatives.
+14 II.
+The council shall: 15 (a) Make recommendations to the office relating to the design, implementation and 16 maintenance of the program, including recommendations relating to: 17 (1) Rules.
+18 (2) Legislation.
+19 (3) Sources of funding, including grant funds and other sources of federal, private, 20 or state funds; 21 (b) Review the program's annual report and make recommendations to the office 22 regarding the operation of the program.
+23 (c) Provide ongoing advice and consultation on the implementation and operation of the 24 program, including recommendations relating to: 25 (1) Changes in the program to reflect advances in technology and best practices.
+26 (2) Changes to statutory requirements.
+27 (3) The design and implementation of an ongoing evaluation component of the 28 program.
+29 (d) Advise the executive director regarding the implementation of this subdivision.
+30 (e) Adopt rules necessary for the operation of the council.
+31 (f) Develop a mission statement for the program and strategic goals for its 32 implementation, develop metrics to measure the program's efficient operation, review the 33 performance of the program against the metrics, and make recommendations to the program and 34 ensure they are incorporated.
+35 III.
 The council shall meet at least quarterly to effectuate its goals.
-A chairperson shall be 26 elected by the members.
-A majority of the members of the council constitutes a quorum for the 27 transaction of business.
-Action by the council shall require the approval of a majority of the 28 members of the council.
-29 IV.
-The council shall make a report, at least annually, commencing on November 1, 2019, to 30 the senate president, the speaker of the house of representatives, the oversight committee on health 31 and human services, established in RSA 126-A:13, and the licensing boards of all professions 32 required to use the program relative to the effectiveness of the program.
-33 272 Controlled Drug Prescription Health and Safety Program.
-Amend 2012, 196:3, I to read as 34 follows: 35 I. In the event that there is not adequate funding for the controlled drug prescription 36 health and safety program established in section 2 of this act, the [pharmacy board] office may curtail, temporarily suspend, or cancel the program.
+A chairperson shall be 36 elected by the members.
+A majority of the members of the council constitutes a quorum for the 37 transaction of business.
+Action by the council shall require the approval of a majority of the

+38 members of the council.